-Located in a quiet Virona neighbourhood and yet very close to the cosmopolitan side of the Pagrati region as well, the apartment is a great place to begin your exploration of the city life and it's attractions.
+Located in a very quiet neighbourhood and yet very close to the cosmopolitan side of the Pagrati region, as well as downtown Athens and the major attractions, this apartment is a great place to begin your exploration of the city life and monuments.

 Trolleys: #2, 4 and 11

 Metro: 15-20 minute walk to Evangelismos metro station (1.5 km).

 Note that the trolley no 11 works 24/7 and links you to heart of Athens (Syntagma, Exarcheia, Omonoia).

 From Syntagma there are 24/7 transit to the Athens airport and to Pireaus (the port of Athens).

 Finally, with the 140 bus you can get to the Glyfada/Voula beaches in 20-25 minutes.

 Also from the house, it is an enjoyable 25-30 minute walk to the Acropolis area, Syntagma or Plaka.
 During this walk, you will pass by..

 - Panathinaic stadium, the site of the first modern Olympics 1896 (10 minute walk) (en.wikipedia*org*/wiki/Panathenaic_Stadium)